ppy/osu-wiki/wiki/Tournaments/CC/2/en.md

 ## Ruleset

 - This is a 1v1, head-to-head, single-elimination tournament.
-- In order to participate, you must have the "Subscriber" or the "Friend" role on Doomsday's Discord.
-(Hosts and mappool selectors are ineligible to enter.)
+- In order to participate, you must have the "Subscriber" or "Friend" role on Doomsday's Discord (hosts and mappool selectors are ineligible to enter).
 - Each round will be BO7 (first to 4).
   - The Grand Final will be BO9 (first to 5).
 - If a player fails to turn up before or on the time their match is due to start, a 10 minute timer will be started.
 After 10 minutes, if the player has still not shown up, the other player wins.